 Element Descriptions

-National Address Unique Identifier (ADD_ID_NAT), Text, width 60
+Address Unique Identifier (UNIQUE_ID ), Text, width 100

 Local Address Unique Identifier (ADD_ID_LOC), Text, width 50

 2.3.1.1 Address ID: The unique identification number assigned to an address by the addressing authority.

 Each address record must have a unique ID.
 This will distinguish it from any other record in the local or national database.
 It will also allow other datasets to be related to the address database (e.g. landmark names, contact phone number, existence of lifesaving equipment/defibrillator, existence of hazardous waste, etc.).